onlive/ruby_git_hooks/README.md

 You need the /usr/bin/env in it because your wrapper is a shellscript, and a shebang can't point to another shellscript on most systems.

+### API and Hook Documentation

+Documentation of individual hooks can be found in the YARD docs:

+    gem install yardoc redcarpet
+    yardoc
+    # Now open doc/_index.html in a browser of your choice

 ## Troubleshooting

 ### It Says It's Not Installed